JeffreyHouseProject/williamchiu.github.io/_posts/2015-4-4-FloodFills.md

     Perform Flood-fill (one step to the south of node, target-color, replacement-color).
  5. Return.
  ```

-I hope you could see what Wikipedia is getting at.

 This method takes a node (to indicate a spot), a target-color, and a replacement-color.
 It performs checks on the node and replaces its color if the node is of the target-color.
 Then it calls itself again for all the spots around the node so as to cover the entire area.
 By doing this, the method successfully fills an entire area with the replacement-color.